 As a leader in the tax department, you’ll be involved in company expansion/growth projects and initiatives such as mergers and acquisitions.
 These projects give you an opportunity to shine as the technical leader for tax systems and planning.
 You will be seen as the go-to person that can suggest things like tax credits and incentives to save the company money.

-Consultants work with clients across the tax lifecycle – from compliance to audits to voluntary disclosures.
+Consultants work with clients across the tax lifecycle – from nexus evaluation to compliance to voluntary disclosures to audits.
 Every project comes with its own set of industry issues and compliance obstacles and will contribute to your in-depth tax education.
 No day may look the same as a consultant!

 You may even find a sub-niche within sales tax consulting to specialize in such as technology implementation service or an industry specialty such as manufacturing.
 Specialization allows you to consider part-time consulting or starting your own practice.